lukepark327/ethash-compilable-solc/solidity/docs/using-the-compiler.rst

             "MyLib": "0x123123..."
           }
         }
-        // The following can be used to select desired outputs based
+        // The following can be used to select desired outputs.
-        // on file and contract names.
-        // If this field is omitted, then the compiler loads and does type checking,
-        // but will not generate any outputs apart from errors.
+        // If this field is omitted, then the compiler loads and does type checking, but will not generate any outputs apart from errors.
-        // The first level key is the file name and the second level key is the contract name.
+        // The first level key is the file name and the second is the contract name, where empty contract name refers to the file itself,
-        // An empty contract name is used for outputs that are not tied to a contract
-        // but to the whole source file like the AST.
-        // A star as contract name refers to all contracts in the file.
+        // while the star refers to all of the contracts.
-        // Similarly, a star as a file name matches all files.
-        // To select all outputs the compiler can possibly generate, use
-        // "outputSelection: { "*": { "*": [ "*" ], "": [ "*" ] } }"
-        // but note that this might slow down the compilation process needlessly.
         //
         // The available output types are as follows:
-        //
+        //   abi - ABI
-        // File level (needs empty string as contract name):
         //   ast - AST of all source files
         //   legacyAST - legacy AST of all source files
-        //
-        // Contract level (needs the contract name or "*"):
-        //   abi - ABI
         //   devdoc - Developer documentation (natspec)
         //   userdoc - User documentation (natspec)
         //   metadata - Metadata
-        //   ir - Yul intermediate representation of the code before optimization
+        //   ir - New assembly format before desugaring
-        //   irOptimized - Intermediate representation after optimization
-        //   evm.assembly - New assembly format
+        //   evm.assembly - New assembly format after desugaring
         //   evm.legacyAssembly - Old-style assembly format in JSON
         //   evm.bytecode.object - Bytecode object
         //   evm.bytecode.opcodes - Opcodes list